 Once you are back in your room, our nursing team will continue to check on you to make sure you are recovering well.
 After you’ve recovered from any effects of the anaesthetic, you can have something to eat and drink.
 Be sure and tell us if you are in any pain.

 Within a few hours we will help you get out of bed and begin moving around on your own.
-You may need to spend 1-2 nights in hospital.
+You may need to spend 1 night in hospital.

 Before you leave hospital a physiotherapist will show you how to go about your daily routine without putting any stress on your neck.
 There may be restrictions on bending or lifting.